Affiliation agreements are an integral part of student education offering on-the-job training in a real-world environment prior to graduation.

 - The student must receive academic credit or be meeting a course or program requirement

 - The training must be supervised by the training site and a faculty member

 - There is an affiliation agreement in place between SUNY and the training program site

 - The affiliation site must require insurance.
 The program must be approved by the company for coverage under the policy

 This liability insurance policy will cover students who are named as a party of legal action arising from their participation in a program that meets the criteria described above.
 The policy will pay those sums that the student becomes legally obligated to pay as a result of “bodily injury” or “property damages” covered by the policy including associated legal expenses.
 This coverage does not indemnify the clinical/non-clinical training site, location or host entity.
 This policy does not insure any licensed professionals acting in that capacity.

-- How long does it take to execute a Non-Standard agreement?
+- How long does it take to execute an agreement?

-- How will I know when the agreement is executed and the insurance is on file?
+- How do I know if the agreement is clinical or non-clinical?